 C-CAT argues that such legislation is necessary to fight terrorism financing effectively, as criminal provisions against terrorism financing have not resulted in any convictions.
-Public exposure of such activities through court proceedings is also seen as an important deterrent.
-Finally, it has been argued that the opportunity to sue would be empowering for victims, providing compensation and, even if they are unable to recover the amounts granted by the courts, at least providing official recognition of their experiences and suffering.
+18 Public exposure of such activities through court proceedings is also seen as an important deterrent.
+19 Finally, it has been argued that the opportunity to sue would be empowering for victims, providing compensation and, even if they are unable to recover the amounts granted by the courts, at least providing official recognition of their experiences and suffering.
+20

-One point of clarification is important at the outset, as a number of articles discussing the new bill have said that it is not currently possible to sue an individual or a non-state organization without this bill.
-However, as noted by Edward Belobaba, the lawyer who assisted in drafting a private member's bill on this topic for Senator Tkachuk, victims can theoretically already seek damages from non-state actors for their support of terrorist activities or organizations.
-The benefit of the proposed bill, according to Mr. Belobaba, is to make the law clearer and easier to understand, by introducing a specific cause of action, rather than requiring victims to rely on the general law of civil responsibility or tort law in each province.
-(21)
+One point of clarification is important at the outset.
+A number of articles discussing Bill S-7's predecessor, Bill C-35, have said that it is not currently possible to sue an individual or a non-state organization without this bill.21 However, as noted by Edward Belobaba, the lawyer who assisted in drafting a private member's bill on this topic for Senator Tkachuk, victims can theoretically already seek damages from non-state actors for their support of terrorist activities or organizations.
+The benefit of the proposed bill, according to Mr. Belobaba, is to make the law clearer and easier to understand, by introducing a specific cause of action, rather than requiring victims to rely on the general law of civil responsibility or tort law in each province.22

 Though rare, there appear to have been some such suits in the past.
-A suit by Air India bombing victims' families against the federal government, airlines and airport security was settled out of court.
-(22) However, that suit does not appear to have gone after the bombers or any supporting organizations.
-In July 2008, the Lebanese Canadian Bank was sued by
+A suit by Air India bombing victims' families against the federal government, airlines and airport security was settled out of court.23 However, that suit does not appear to have gone after the bombers or any supporting organizations.
+In July 2008, the Lebanese Canadian Bank was sued by four Canadian-Israeli dual citizens who were in Israel during the 2006 hostilities between Israel and Hezbollah.
+They alleged that the Bank provided banking and financing services to Hezbollah.
+That lawsuit appears to be ongoing.24